 The function of a CCTV system

 The reason CCTV is the most desirable security method is because of the fact that it has various functions.
 It protects people via an array of different means and it also provides people with the capacity to catch the person or people that have burgled them as well.
 Nevertheless, they are not only used in relation to burglaries.
 In retail stores, CCTV systems are used so they can monitor areas susceptible to theft and ward off people attempting to steal.
 Nonetheless, another benefit is using them to monitor the inventory patterns too.
-You will find that in a lot of stores and even more so in factories and warehouses there will be CCTV placed on areas that are particularly hazardous.
+You will find that in a lot of stores and even more so in factories and warehouses, there will be CCTV placed on areas that are particularly hazardous.
 The possibilities and options are endless.
-Of course, CCTV installation is primarily used for safety purposes, but this does not mean that they cannot be beneficial for other reasons either.
+Of course, CCTV installation is primarily used for safety purposes, but this does not mean that it cannot be beneficial for other reasons either.

 What does CCTV installation encompass?

 First and foremost, there is the camera.
 The main decision here is whether to go for a black and white camera or a colour camera.
 The former is best for conditions whereby low light is present as colour cameras require an environment of high-level lighting in order to work effectively.
 Aside from this, there are other camera features as well.
 The camera can be fixed to the wall.
 However, you can use features such as panning, tilting, and zooming.
 The variation is vast nowadays and what option you go for depends on where the camera is going to be situated and what the purpose is.
 You also need to consider whether you want the camera to be disguised for not, some people do so because of aesthetic reasons whilst others prefer their camera to be hidden so that they can catch people off guard.
 Nevertheless, a visible camera may stop crime from occurring in the first place.